-- Internet Banking – Whether you are a new or existing member please send a completed membership form by email or post to the Membership Secretary.
+- Internet Banking (preferred) – If you are a new member please send a completed membership form by email or post to the Membership Secretary.
 Make payment to Chichester & District Archaeology Society, or CDAS for short.

 Sort Code 40-17-16

-- By Standing Order – Whether you are new or an existing member please send a completed membership form by post or email to the Membership Secretary.
-If you are new then contact your bank to set up the Standing Order (see form below for details).
+- By Standing Order (preferred) – If you are a new member please send a completed membership form by post or email to the Membership Secretary, then contact your bank to set up the Standing Order (see form below for details).
 If you are an existing member then please check that the existing Standing Order is for the correct amount.

 If you would like to become involved in the fieldwork activities then you should contact Peter Murphy (Coastal Monitoring) via , and/or Trevor Davies (surveying and excavation) via .
 They will add you to their list of volunteers and get in contact as opportunities arise.

-- Only holds information for membership management purposes.
+- CDAS only holds and uses information for essential membership management purposes.

-- Will not share information unless the member has given permission for a stated purpose.
+- CDAS will not share information unless the member has given permission for a stated purpose.

-- Will only keep information to fulfill administrative and legal requirements.
+- CDAS will only keep information to fulfil administrative and legal requirements.

-- When emailing and if contact is being made to a large section of the membership then blind addresses will be used.
+- If contact is being made with a large section of the membership by e-mail, blind addresses will be used.
 If a member has signed up for a specific activity with a small sub-group then it may be appropriate to include the email addresses of all those in that group.
-If any member feels that their email address is particularly sensitive then please contact a committee member.
+If any member feels that their email address is particularly sensitive, then please contact a committee member.